All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Complete stacking guide for CJC-1295 and tirzepatide.
 Learn dosing schedules, timing protocols, and how to safely combine these peptides for body composition goals.

-Stacking CJC-1295 with tirzepatide combines a growth hormone-releasing hormone (GHRH) analog with a dual GIP/GLP-1 receptor agonist, targeting both growth hormone optimization and metabolic regulation simultaneously.
+Stacking CJC-1295 with tirzepatide combines a growth hormone-releasing hormone (GHRH) analog with a dual GIP/GLP-1 receptor agonist, targeting both growth hormone improvement and metabolic regulation simultaneously.
 This combination has gained attention among patients and clinicians seeking to address body composition, metabolic health, and recovery from multiple angles.
 Below is a thorough guide covering the rationale, protocols, and practical considerations for this stack.

 Why Stack CJC-1295 and Tirzepatide?

-CJC-1295, particularly the DAC (Drug Affinity Complex) variant, extends the half-life of growth hormone-releasing hormone activity, sustaining elevated growth hormone (GH) and insulin-like growth factor 1 (IGF-1) levels over days rather than minutes.
+CJC-1295, particularly the DAC (Drug Affinity Complex) variant, extends the half-life of growth hormone-releasing hormone activity, sustaining improved growth hormone (GH) and insulin-like growth factor 1 (IGF-1) levels over days rather than minutes.
 Tirzepatide activates both GIP and GLP-1 receptors, producing significant effects on blood sugar regulation, appetite suppression, and fat loss.

 Together, these compounds address body composition through complementary mechanisms: